NVocke/js_snippets/README.md

 # js_snippets

-This is supposed to be a collecting point of useful and intersting JavaScript snippets I come across.
+This is supposed to be a collecting point of useful and interesting JavaScript snippets I come across.